Swearing: why do children do it?

 Your child will hear words in public that you’ve said are unacceptable.
 It’s good to be prepared for this situation.
 If your child asks you why somebody is using a swear word, you could talk about how people in different families have different rules.

 Some children will keep pushing swearing boundaries after being told not to.
 If you find yourself in this situation, you could try the following strategies:

 - Clearly state the rules.
 For example, you could say, ‘We use respectful language in this family’.

 - Clearly state that you won’t tolerate any abusive behaviour or language that’s directed towards others.
-School-age children can understand about hurting others’ feelings.
+School-age children can understand about hurting other people’s feelings.

-- Tell your child what the consequences will be if you hear swear words – for example, time-out or loss of privileges like TV time, pocket money and so on.
+- Tell your child what the consequences will be if you hear swear words – for example, quiet time or time-out or loss of privileges like TV time, pocket money and so on.

-- Praise your child for not swearing in situations where she normally would.
-Or if she has gone a long time without swearing, tell her how proud you are that she has used manners and lots of respectful language.
+- Praise your child for not swearing in situations where they normally would.
+Or if your child has gone a long time without swearing, tell them how proud you are that they’ve used manners and respectful language.

 Where did my child hear that word?

-Children pick up swear words from many sources, outside and inside the home.
+Children pick up swear words from many sources, outside and inside the home and through the media.
 Not all children learn swearing from their parents.